xaya/xaya_tutorials/XAYA Electron Help/About.md

 # Further Documentation

 XAYA is open source.
-Source code and more documentation is available at the <a href="https://github.com/xaya/" target="_blank">XAYA Github respository here</a>.
+Source code and more documentation is available at the <a href="https://github.com/xaya/" >XAYA Github respository here</a>.

-Technical specifications are available <a href="https://github.com/xaya/xaya_docs" target="_blank">here</a>.
+Technical specifications are available <a href="https://github.com/xaya/xaya_docs" >here</a>.
 These specifications are primarily aimed at developers looking to familiarise themselves with XAYA in order to build games on the XAYA platform.

-Tutorials for developers are available in the <a href="https://github.com/xaya/xaya_tutorials" target="_blank">XAYA tutorials</a> Github repository.
+Tutorials for developers are available in the <a href="https://github.com/xaya/xaya_tutorials" >XAYA tutorials</a> Github repository.